The programme of the conference is available here

 Dr Wendy Wills, Reader in Food and Public Health, University of Hertfordshire

-A PhD workshop will take place on the 26 April 2016 so do encourage your PhD students to submit a paper.
+A PhD workshop took place on the 26 April 2016.

 Professor Linda Price,